gouvisPan/TrafficNLClient/README.md

 ## Description

 A web application that displays information about the traffic situation in the Netherlands, including roadworks, speed radars and congestion.
-The app works in  conjunction with the coresponding server ( https://github.com/gouvisPan/TrafficNLServer ) which fetches all the data from the ANWB api and stores it in MongoD.
+The app works in  conjunction with the coresponding server ( https://github.com/gouvisPan/TrafficNLServer ) which fetches all the data from the ANWB api and stores it in MongoDB.

 ## Features